muratk3n/thirdwave/en/README.md

 ---

-This is awesome man :) He gets pages mailed to him..?
+This is awesome man :) He gets web pages mailed to him..?
 Class.

 And boy did the recent events prove his "paranoia" right.